How To Make Sure Your Houseplants Survive Winter

 Get a grow light (or lightbulb)

-When it comes to winter plant care, lighting can make just as big a difference as humidity.
+When it comes to winter plant care, the amount of light your plants receive can make just as big a difference as the amount of humidity.
 “I think people underestimate how much light a plant really needs to thrive,” Esakin says.
 “Houseplants need somewhere around 12 to 18 hours of light per day, so if we’re dealing with shorter daytimes in the winter, window light is simply not enough.”

 Esakin recommends supplementing natural night with a grow light, which is an electric light bulb that imitates the spectrum of light from the sun.
 “It doesn’t have to be fancy—you can just switch out your regular lightbulbs in your house for grow lights [because] they just look like regular light bulbs,” she says.
 If you’re new to grow lights, look for them at your local plant, garden or home store.
-Esakin recommends the General Electric full spectrum LED grow lightbulbs, which look like regular lightbulbs and cost $20 per bulb.
+Esakin recommends General Electric full-spectrum LED grow lightbulbs, which look like regular lightbulbs and cost $20 per bulb.

 One of the benefits of grow lights is that you don’t have to move your plants around come winter.
 “You can still have them spaced out around your home and enjoy them as decor,” notes Mills.